None2211/Multi_modal-task/README.md

 ### Alignment

-#### caption

-Here is sample of caption for pretrained alignment task
+ is sample of caption for pretrained alignment task